rayzond/ASP.NET_CORE_DOCKERIZED/README.md

     Created by AlertChecker and consumed by AlertNotifier.
     Notifies the system that a user should be alerted about a price drop.

+Code Improvement Suggestions:

+* Add logging throughout the system for failures, warnings, and debug information.
+* Add Unit testing framework and test for the various business logic at a unit level.
+* In case the system provide services to big numbers of users and has heavy usage:
+    * Add ElasticSearch and use it to search for the relevant UserAlert when triggering NotifyUser
+    * Add caching to basic required user information (like country, used currency)